jerome-perera/Determining-Key-Factors-in-Movie-Success/README.md

 These are extracted using the predict_proba() function in each sk-learn NB implementation.

+Next steps would include trying further models such as ensemble learning, deep learning, Random Forest, and other methods.
+This could include applying regression instead of binary classification on the profit data to investigate if regression is more successful than binary classification for predicting profitability.

 ##### **Unsupervised Learning:** :exclamation::exclamation:

 Unsupervised learning will be utilized to look for patterns in the movies utilizing clustering, or to deal with outlier movies with anomaly detection methods.
 Gower distance[^4] could be useful to deal with both the categorical and numerical data present.